CatZeta/CodeForALl_Hackathon/README.md

-# Pokemon Interactive Web Quizz
+# Pokemon Interactive Web App

 ### :trophy: Winner of Hackaton Code4All Dez23 :trophy: ###
 Fully developed in native JS, CSS, and HTML5 in less than 24 hours :dart: